 California Green Hotels Recycling HabitsFor several years, Greystone Hotels have been making sure that their recycling habits are good ones.
-Most of our West Coast properties have instituted a recycling program in common areas, such as the lobby, registration area, pool, and bar, for all sorts of products.
+Most of our West Coast properties have instituted a recycling program in common areas, such as the lobby, registration area, pool, and bar, for a variety of products.
 These include aluminum products, glass products, plastic products, mixed paper and newspaper, as well as printer and copier toner cartridges.
 Guestrooms in many of these properties have recycling bins available.
 What's more, many of our properties either donate some of its leftover food to charitable organizations or they compost it.
 They also recycle used CFL light bulbs and amenity containers.

 California Earth-Friendly Hotels Energy-Efficient Products & PoliciesMany Greystone Hotels are serious about using energy-efficient products, everything from energy- efficient copiers, fax machines, and computers to printers, computer monitors and televisions.
 Some even use energy-efficient chillers or energy-efficient packaged terminal air conditioners to cool buildings during summer months.
 Energy-efficient central air, water heaters, pool heating systems, washing machines and dryers, freezers and refrigerators, as well as energy-efficient ovens, microwaves, and dishwashers can also be found in several of our West Coast hotels and inns.